gto76/python-cheatsheet/README.md

 ```

 * **Shape is a tuple of dimension sizes.**
 * **Axis is the index of a dimension that gets collapsed.
-Leftmost dimension has index 0.**
+The leftmost dimension has index 0.**

 ### Indexing
 ```bash